 MGT2010, Business Decision Analysis, is one of four 10-credit courses which comprise level 2 study in Business and Management.
 Students will complete all four courses (40 credits in total) in order to progress to further study in Business and Management subject to achieving entry requirements.

-Business Decision Analysis is directed at students in their second year who already have a basic knowledge from MGT1023 Principles of Management.
-The course introduces the qualitative and quantitative techniques needed to obtain, analyse, and summarise data about an organisation's external and internal environment.
-The course explores how such information can be used and interpreted to support evidence-based decision making.
+Business Decision Analysis is directed at students in their second year who already have a basic knowledge of business decision making from MGT1023 Principles of Management.
+The course introduces qualitative and quantitative approaches needed to obtain, analyse, and summarise data about an organisation's external and internal business environment, and the institutional context in which it is situated.
+The course explores how such information can be used and interpreted to in evidence-based decision making.

 Tutorials: 1 x 1hr tutorials x 5 weeks

 Tutorials are held at various times and can be selected on MyCampus.

 To develop an understanding of the types and uses of data for decision making in organisations based on the knowledge and skills acquired in MGT 1023.
 The course provides an overview of how qualitative and quantitative data can inform organisational decision-making and explore key questions such as:

 1. What kinds of decisions do managers need to take for organisations to thrive and survive?